Teleshuttle Corporation Developing New Media Technologies

 B2B

 Business-to-business services also have significant issues with pricing for digital products/services, and market segmentation.
 These generally involve higher price points for which FairPay models might involve higher value-at risk, but there are many opportunities to broaden markets with limited use of FairPay.
 For example, academic/scientific publishers that charge very high single copy rates for articles might use FairPay to expand their market for light-use segments, including consumers and small businesses.
+Also for digital services to SMB segments.

 Examples: